komapper/komapper.github.io/content/en/docs/Reference/annotation-processing.md

 ## Options {#options}

 Options allow you to change the behavior of the annotation processor.
-There are four available options:
+Available options are as follows:

 - komapper.prefix
 - komapper.suffix
 - komapper.enumStrategy
 - komapper.namingStrategy
 - komapper.metaObject
+- komapper.alwaysQuote

 The options can be specified in the Gradle build script as follows: